 FORMAT

+With the exception of the World and Confederation Championships, IWWF Events can be run in any format agreed with the council in advance prior to the event registration.
 The following format is mandatory for World and Confederation Championships.
-Organisers and judging teams can decide on a different format for other National and International registered events(e.g one or two out of three runs scoring, kicker contest, best invert contest, full round contest, features only etc).
+Organisers and judging teams can decide on a different format for other National and International registered events(e.g one or two out of three runs scoring, kicker contest, best invert contest, full round contest, features only, Jam format, Head to Head etc).
 The Chief Judge together with the confederation or World Council, has to describe the format and the judging criteria and publish them at least one month prior to the competition.
 Examples of possible formats can be given by the CWWC.

 Riders will be judged in a FREERIDE format only.